Everyone remembers their first time.

 Body Position

-Now that your dirt bike is ready to roll knowing how to keep it upright is half the battle.
-Riding a dirt bike is similar to your mountain or road bike but body position is much more important.
+Now that your dirt bike is ready to roll knowing how to keep it upright makes up half the battle.
+Riding a dirt bike resembles riding a mountain or road bike but a different emphasis on body position.
 First off, can your feet touch the ground?
 If no, you didn't choose the right bike!

-Once you're moving along, keep your knees bent and elbows bent with your elbows out and up.
+Once moving, keep your knees and elbows bent with your elbows out and up.
 STAND UP.
-Yes, it might feel more natural and even safer to sit as it gives you the illusion of control but it couldn't be further from the truth.
+Yes, it might feel more natural and even safer to sit as it gives you the illusion of control but this couldn't be further from the truth.
 For more tips, read 5 Mistakes Dirt Bike Beginners Make.

 Standing up is how you want to ride a dirt bike